PearConpany/chees-bot/README.md

   <img src="https://github.com/Robotics-Technology/Chess-Robot/blob/master/interface_images/lss_arm_cb.png" width="350px"/>
 </p>

-# LSS Chess Robot
+# CSS Chess Robot

-The LSS Chess Robot is a robotic arm that can play chess against you.
+The CSS Chess Robot is a robotic arm that can play chess against you.
 This is a free and open source project that integrates aspects of robotics, computer vision, and of course chess.

 ## Table of Contents